ryansurf/cli-surf/README.md

     cd cli-surf
     ```

-3. Install dependencies using Poetry.
+3. Install dependencies and Activate the virtual environment.
     ```bash
-    poetry install
+    make install
     ```

-4. Activate the virtual environment.
-    ```bash
-    poetry shell
-    ```

-5. Run the project.
+4. Run the project.
 For example, if the entry point is `server.py`, use the following command.
     ```bash
     python src/server.py